 Describe any parts of the business or its supply chains where there is a risk of slavery and human trafficking taking place, and the steps they have taken to assess and manage that risk

 Explain whether they have been effective in ensuring that slavery and human trafficking is not taking place in the business or in its value chains, measured against such performance indicators as are considered appropriate

 Describe any training about slavery and human trafficking which is available to staff

 Have this policy signed and endorsed by the director, partner, or a designated member

 State where this policy is published on their website and provide a hyperlink, if available

-Describe any other good practice they implement, such as setting out directives/guidelines for employees to follow should any form of human trafficking be discovered in the supply chain
+Describe any other good practice they implement, such as setting out directives/guidelines for employees to follow should any form of human trafficking be discovered in the value chain

 State whether they are members or supporters of any organisations seeking to improve labour standards or work against trafficking

-State how far down their supply chains they investigate and describe how that depth of scrutiny is determined
+State how far down their value chains they investigate and describe how that depth of scrutiny is determined

-Explain what they would do in the event of uncovering human rights abuses in the supply chain
+Explain what they would do in the event of uncovering human rights abuses in the value chain

 Explain if and how they go beyond minimum legal compliance to ensure best practices